Sleep Apnea Signs & Symptoms Hampton Roads, VA

 What Is Causing Me To Snore While I Sleep?

 Your Sleep Posture: Most of the time, people who sleep on their backs are snorers.
 The tissues in the back of your throat can easily fold over when you sleep on your back.
 The collapsing of the soft tissue causes blockage of your airway and snoring.
 If you snore on your back, try sleeping on your side.
-This may eliminate your snoring, helping you get a night of much better sleep.
+This may eliminate your snoring, helping you get much better sleep.

 Schedule A Sleep Study